SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetProductCategories.md

 so.topic: reference
 ---

+# NSProductCategory[] GetProductCategories()

 Returns all ProductCategories in SuperOffice list.

 **Returns:** NSProductCategory[]